Tennessee Department of Health: Organization

 The Commissioner of the Tennessee Department of Health is appointed by the Governor and oversees an enterprise affecting population health across the state.
 The commissioner, in turn, has an executive leadership team reporting directly to him that manages various areas or responsibilities within the department.
 The department has had 15 Commissioners since its creation in 1923.
 The current Commissioner is Ralph Alvarado, MD, FACP.
-She has served since 2023.
+He has served since 2023.

 The Tennessee Department of Health has seven regional offices located across Tennessee; each of these is responsible for assisting county health departments within their jurisdiction.
 The TDH commissioner is responsible for appointing both regional and county directors.

 There are six metro health departments in Tennessee, located in the following counties: Davidson, Hamilton, Knox, Madison, Shelby, and Sullivan.
 Though not under the direct supervision of the commissioner of the Tennessee Department of Health, metro health department directors and staff members work collaboratively with TDH regional and TDH central office staff on a variety of public health services and functions.
 By statute, the Commissioner, in consultation with county mayors, appoints each new county director including metros.
 By tradition, metro health departments are engaged directly in day-to-day pre-decisional tactical operations through the Health Systems Council structure.
 The metro health departments serve approximately 40 percent of Tennesseans and are another source of population health innovations that are often identified as best practices and adopted by their rural counterparts statewide.

 In both rural and metro areas, a county board of health, whose members are appointed under their local form of governance and serve varying term lengths without financial compensation, provide oversight of their county's public health department.
 County boards of health typically include at least one medical doctor.
 Each county also has a separate and distinct county health council.
 These positions are also appointed and uncompensated.

 Metro and rural county health departments routinely engage with the Tennessee Emergency Management Agency in preparedness exercises for both natural and man-made disasters that may affect population health.

 The Tennessee Department of Health provides staff members for the 24 Health Professional Boards, three committees, two councils and four registries responsible for the licensure and regulation of more than three dozen health and medical professions in Tennessee.
 Approximately 260,000 individuals are licensed and regulated by the boards.
 Board members are appointed by the Governor.
 Tennessee has had a licensing board for health professionals since 1947.
 Additionally, the Tennessee Office of Health Care Facilities licenses 14 different types of facilities.
 Currently, more 2,400 facilities are inspected.

 The Tennessee Department of Health maintains a free online information portal for anyone to review licensure status of health and medical professionals: